Niema-Lab/SEPIA/README.md

 ### Functions

-- ___compute_efficacy.py___ - matches all individuals in the user's ordering along with the number of people each individual infected during a specified period of time.
+- ___SEPIA.py___ - matches all individuals in the user's ordering along with the number of people each individual infected during a specified period of time.
 Then, computes the Kendall Tau-b correlation coefficient between the user's ordering and the optimal ordering.
 ```
 usage: SEPIA.py [-h] -m METRIC [-i INPUT] [-t TRANMSISSIONHIST]